shridharshini8524/VLSI-LAB-EXP-5/README.md

 # VLSI-LAB-EXP-5
+Exp : 5

+DATE :

             SIMULATION AND IMPLEMENTATION OF FINITE STATE MACHINE

 AIM: To simulate and synthesis finite state machine using Xilinx ISE.